Rotary Aviation

 Before joining your first training session

-If you wish to enrol in the rotary flight program you need to have full membership (meaning you need to have the infantryman qualification).
+Section titled “For Copilots and Pilots”If you wish to enrol in the rotary flight programme you need to have full membership (meaning you need to have the infantryman qualification).

 Before joining the first flight training read up about the flight models and configure your game accordingly.
-Those who only intend to do the copilots certification are strongly encouraged to use the basic flight model.
+Those who only intend to do the copilot’s certification are strongly encouraged to use the basic flight model.

 If you wish to do so you can train on your own instead of joining the rotary training regularly.
 However, a requirement for taking the pilot’s or copilot’s certification test is having participated in at least one training session shortly before asking for the test (since they take quite some time, and we want to make sure that you could pass it before trying).
 The requirements for both the pilot’s and copilot’s certification are listed on the qualification page of the handbook.